 The AquaClear 110 isn't like that—it's got some serious customization available to you.
 You can even place biological media right on top of the filter outflow, as pictured above.
 (This is a fantastic place for media, since it's easily accessible.)

-Check out the link below for pricing and availability:
+Check out the link below for pricing and availability at Amazon:

 These are a few of the features that are unique to this filter: